EinLukasDE/stylesheet-mark/README.md

 # stylesheet-mark
-Mark element for older browsers
+Mark element for older browsers,

 **How to use**

-First, the mark.css file must be included in the header.
+Mark element for older browsers, newer browsers can already read <mark> like this.
+Do not get older, the perfect solution is CSS.

   <pre>
   <code class="language-html">